cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 - Locking conflicts (outside of a deadlock condition) are resolved through waits.
 Isolation conflicts are resolved by forcing one of the transactions to restart.
 - Locking conflicts are handled within the conflicting statements.
 Isolation conflicts can be resolved at commit time, after a conflicting statement was successfully executed.
 - In the real world, the locking conflicts are predominantly an attribute of business requirements calling for concurrent data changes, unavoidable.
 Isolation conflicts can often be eliminated with serializable-isolation-aware transaction implementation.
+- The available instrumentation means for locking and isolation conflicts are different.
 - The main remediation choices for locking and isolation conflicts are different.
 It’s helpful to differentiate for clarity of remediation guidance.

 **Q:** *CRDB workload contention vernacular distinguishes the 3 types of conflicts - locking, isolation, and uncertainty.
 Uncertainty conflicts are intuitively different from other conflict types.
 Is it even a "conflict"?
 In theory, uncertainty interval related restarts can occur even if a user only ever runs one transaction at a time.*

 **A:**  Referring to uncertainty related restarts as "conflicts" is a useful since they only arise when there are near-concurrent reads and writes on the same keys.
 A "conflict" is an attribute of incompatibility.
 It's broader than just a locking conflict, for example.
 Since a reader would not be forced to restart if there were no writes, these reads and writes are not compatible under the circumstances, and therefore are conflicted.
-This conflict is a direct consequence of a contention on a key (which we agree is a "conflict"), but since not directly related to locking, it's useful to view then as a different type of "conflict".
+This conflict is a direct consequence of a contention on a key (which we agree is a "conflict"), but since not directly related to locking, it's useful to view them as a different type of "conflict".
-Also note that the consequence of this type of incompatibility is essentially the same as in a case of an isolation conflict.
-A transaction in this type of conflict is forced to restart and may even return the same error.
-If isolation related incompatibility is a "conflict" that results in a 40001 error, it would be confusing to users if the uncertainty related incompatibility is not referred to as a "conflict".
+Also note that the consequence of this type of incompatibility is essentially the same as in the case of an isolation conflict.
+A transaction in this type of conflict is forced to restart and may return the same error `40001`.
+If isolation related incompatibility is a "conflict" that results in a `40001` error, it would be confusing to users if the uncertainty related incompatibility is not referred to as a "conflict".